 I decided a couple months ago that I was going to participate in a chronic pain research study.
 Unfortunately, I do qualify.
 That is since May of this year.
 A slow, gradual descent.
 All a part of being human.
 Work hard, play hard, and over a few decades of consistently going at it, physically wear out.
 In some cases mentally as well.
 Shit gets old.
 Understandable.

 Having someone go on about his or her health problems is boring at best.
 Sometimes we really are interested.
 Someone we sincerely love.
 Or really care about.
 Ears are open.
 We listen.
 Try to comprehend all that is possible.
 Helpless to fix whatever ailment, we compensate by doing whatever else we can do to help the person try to get thru their struggle.
 A friend breaks a leg; we don’t mind helping them with their grocery shopping.
 Might not approve of their choice of one ply toilet paper.
 Certain situations pertaining to one’s health, folks recover.
 Survivors!
-Others times the situation is just sad, with nothing we can do but it all go down.
+Others times the situation is just sad, with nothing we can do but let it all go down.
 In the process, we survived yet another day.

 Wanting the glove, you the reader could easily conclude that I liked the game.
-You would be correct.
+Thus, you would be correct.
 I sure did.
-Lived and breathed baseball.
+Back then, I lived and breathed baseball.
 I proudly went to; the house Ruth built – Yankee Stadium.
 Saw games in Flushing, New York over at Shea Stadium.
 Rode in the back seat more than once, and also took bus trips, driving out to see the Philadelphia Phillies.
 One of my favorite players, Willie Mays, I saw him play once.
 He was wearing a New York Mets uniform.
 Enjoyed watching a long line of good athletes’ play either in person or on television.
 It was a good time for pro ball.
 This passion carried over to reality, and the playing field.
 I joined up for Little League.
 A glove, in which I had a new one, and a desire, was all you needed to play.
 No matter how horrible a player you were.

 Let me back up a bit.
 School’s out!
 It’s summer vacation, and on this particular day, I was up and about pretty early.
 Location was my friend Greg’s house.
 His parents are both not there.
 We have the place to ourselves, and without adult supervision.
 His Dad was a truck driver.
 Drove cross-country routes, and he was not home a lot.
 Greg’s Mom was a nurse.
 She was off working as all this was unfolding.
 Bored, we raided the well-stocked liquor cabinet.
 Greg played the bartender.
 Knew whatever his Father taught him how to make.
-He asked me if I wanted a martini and said yes.
+He asked me if I wanted a martini and I, of course, said yes.
 Greg was drinking too.
 We end up leaving the house and seeing an older kid who lived up the street.
 He had pot.
 We smoked it.
 Then back to the house where we continued drinking.
 I just completed seventh grade.
 I’m living with my Aunt & Uncle (Fathers side).
 Mark this as my first real drunk.
 I woke up sometime later in the day naked, and with Greg’s Mom giving me a shower.
 I must have passed out.
 Bet I was close to getting alcohol poisoning.
 Fran…Greg’s Mom…was sobering me up.
 Probably fearing I’d throw up (in which I really saved for later that night), she put me outside on a beach cot.
 I had a towel on.
 She was washing my clothes.
 A couple of hours later and the time is 5 PM.
 Fran drops me off in her Grand Prix.
 I’m in a park for baseball practice.

 Anyway, every year, Little League would have a candy drive.
 Am sure profits went to a good cause.
 Here I was ahead of the game, already having experience-selling things.
 With my case of chocolate bars, I ventured into a place no other kid did; the bar.
 My Dad hung in taverns.
 In his early to mid-sixties now, it must have been a place where he could relax and try to forget about life’s problems.
 He was after all a single parent.
+A widower.
 I was indeed a handful.
 Very mischievous, should I say so myself.
 So my Dad must have figured; what a better place to raise this cursed child, then around a group of alcoholics.